rockthejvm/rockthejvm-site/docs/CONTRIBUTING.md

 ## Setup

 This repository is built on [Astro](https://astro.build/) with JavaScript/TypeScript.
-It requires an NPM installation on your machine.
+It requires an NPM installation and for [Git LFS](https://git-lfs.com/) to be enabled on your machine.
 Here's how to run it locally:

 - clone the repository
 - `npm install` just once, which will download the appropriate JS/TS packages